Best Vertical Gaming Mice: 5 Ergonomic Top Picks (2026)

 Logitech’s Lift hits the sweet spot between office and gaming use.
 The 57-degree angle feels natural immediately.
 Bluetooth and USB receiver connectivity let you switch between a gaming PC and work laptop without unplugging anything.

-PCMag’s review of the Logitech Lift found that the mouse weighs just 125 grams, making it the lightest option on this list by a significant margin.
-We confirmed that weight difference matters during long sessions.
-Less arm fatigue.
+PCMag’s review found that the Logitech Lift weighs just 125 grams, making it the lightest option on this list by a significant margin (PCMag).
+That weight difference matters during long sessions, since a lighter mouse means less arm fatigue.

 #5.
 Anker Wireless Vertical Mouse